retaildevcrews/helium-java/README.md

 # Then run the container without Appinsights.
 To run with Appinsights see next command.

-docker run -p4120:4120 --env AUTH_TYPE=CLI --env KEYVAULT_NAME=$KEYVAULT_NAME -v ~/.azure:/home/helium/.azure helium-dev:latest
+docker run -p4120:4120 --name helium-dev --env AUTH_TYPE=CLI --env KEYVAULT_NAME=$KEYVAULT_NAME -v ~/.azure:/home/helium/.azure helium-dev:latest

 # To run with the App-insights instrumentation key first btain APPLICATIONINSIGHTS_CONNECTION_STRING using the following link: